GlassMountains Trip Reports

 June 16, 2016 by Paul McClellan Leave a Comment

 Oregon’s Blue Mountains are uplift mountains located in Northeast Oregon and Southeast Washington.
 This mountain range consists of several subranges and is a part of the larger Columbia River Plateau.
-A friend of mine and I had scheduled an attempt of Matterhorn Peak in the Jarbidge Mountains of Northeast Nevada for early June.

 Big Lookout Mountain